Table of Contents

 Executive Function Problems

-Those who lack well-developed EF skills struggle to start or finish tasks, follow directions, keep their things organized, and make decisions.
+Those lacking well-developed EF skills struggle to start or finish tasks, follow directions, keep things organized, and make decisions.
 But it can go beyond that.
-According to Psychology Today, “Issues with impulse or emotional control are a less obvious sign of an executive functioning deficit.
-Someone with underdeveloped executive functioning may act without thinking and may appear overly emotional at times; this is because both behavioral and emotional inhibition are key aspects of executive functioning.”3
+Psychology Today says, “Issues with impulse or emotional control are a less obvious sign of an executive functioning deficit.
+Someone with underdeveloped executive functioning may act without thinking and may appear overly emotional at times; this is because both behavioral and emotional inhibition are key aspects of executive functioning.”

 Executive Function And Play

-It turns out that play is a great way for young children to learn and improve these skills in their preschool years.
+It turns out that play is an excellent way for young children to learn and improve these skills in their preschool years.
 Real play provides abundant opportunity for practice.
 Staying frozen during a game of freeze tag hones self-control, for example.
 Building a fort out of branches and blankets or dramatic play can involve all 7 skills listed above.

 Here’s a PDF from Penn State Extension with more information about play and EF: